apache/activemq-artemis/docs/user-manual/en/persistence.md

     Valid values are `NIO` or `ASYNCIO`.

     Choosing `NIO` chooses the Java NIO journal.
-Choosing `AIO` chooses the Linux asynchronous IO journal.
-If you choose `AIO` but are not running Linux or you do not have libaio installed then Apache ActiveMQ Artemis will detect this and automatically fall back to using `NIO`.
+Choosing `ASYNCIO` chooses the Linux asynchronous IO journal.
+If you choose `ASYNCIO` but are not running Linux or you do not have libaio installed then Apache ActiveMQ Artemis will detect this and automatically fall back to using `NIO`.